Chinenye-VN/Fundamental_Project/README.md

 * [Results](#Results)

-Overview
+#### Overview
-Name app that allows customers to book the type of nail service they require.
+> This app allows customers to book the type of nail service they require.
+> There are many 10 services that they can choose from, with the duration of the service and the price of the service is given.
+> I chose to do this application as it is something that I would use myself as I enjoy getting my nails done and there are amny services to choose from so a customer can choose to have more than one service at a time.